¿´Æ¬¿ñÈË

 School community

+At the Wellbeing Centre, pupils have access to nursing, counselling, life coaching, as well as neurodiversity specialists who provide learning support.
+In fact, the focus on wellness is so outstanding here that DLD College London was the first school in the UK to win the gold award for ‘Mental Health in Boarding’, awarded by the Carnegie Centre of Excellence.
+In addition, there is a mentoring and tutor system to support new and younger children settle into the school, plus two school dogs students can walk.
 Pupils tell us that school rules are simple and centre around punctuality, respect and tolerance for others.
+Vertical tutor groups, houses and boarding corridors create a community feel where everyone looks out for everyone else.
 Boarders have curfews, and the school ensures individual safety with an app called Reach, which enables pupils to let the school know where they are when they head off campus.
 Graduation ceremonies are held in the Houses of Parliament, and students organise their own prom (even managing the budget too) in an iconic setting.
 Past locations include the Globe Theatre.

 And finally....